 express myExpressApp --view pug

---view pug parameters tell the generator to use the pug template engine (formerly known as
+--view pug parameters tell the generator to use the pug template engine.

 To install all of the application's dependencies, go to the new folder and run